apollographql-education/odyssey-mcp-listings/README.md

-# (Odyssey Course) Federation with TypeScript
+# (Odyssey Course) Agentic GraphQL with MCP and GraphOS

-Welcome to the starter code for **Federation with TypeScript**.
-You can find the [course lessons and instructions](https://apollographql.com/tutorials/federation-typescript) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.
+Welcome to the starter code for **Agentic GraphQL with MCP and GraphOS**.
+You can find the [course lessons and instructions](https://apollographql.com/tutorials/agentic-graphql-mcp) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo